Listen to This Article

 - What they’re looking for (low sugar, healthy options).

 Under this framework, present the packaging design to them.
-Gather specific feedback, allowing you to fine-tune the attractiveness and messaging of the package.
+Gather specific feedback, allowing you to fine-tune the messaging before you create attractive packaging.

 From here, let’s take a quick step back and assess the goals of packaging design: